 Of course, what is Taiwan without its food?
 The grand thing about Taiwan is that the food scene here is unbelievable.
 They are specialty food shops under almost block, a breakfast shop round every corner and night markets sprawl the streets every night to satisfy supper cravings.

 At night, our favorite mode of transportation is the bicycle.
 Similar to Singapore, there bicycle sharing kiosks can be found around the city, where all it needs is installing the app and registering your fare card (no deposit needed!).
 Taipei has really bicycle-friendly roads, and are frequently used by the locals as well.
-In fact on any day you might see more bicycles than pedestrians when going to school!
+In fact on any day you might see more bicycles than pedestrians when going to school !
+This also results in more accidents .However, you can consult bicycle accidents attorneys to know how to claim compensation and insurance.
 Simply tap to use, and feel free to explore the waterways and riverside parks while on the way to a night market.